AXRoux/FOR578-Study-Guide/guide.md

     Evolution of Trickbot's capabilities and targets
     Understanding the infrastructure and distribution methods used by Trickbot Analyzing Trickbot's modules and their functionality

+TOPIC-4: Case Study: Human-Operated Ransomware; Exploitation: Storing and Structuring Data; Analysis: Logical Fallacies and Cognitive Biases; Analysis: Exploring Hypotheses; Analysis: Different Types of Analysis; ACH for Intrusions; Activity Groups and Diamond Model for Clusters
+Case Study: Human-Operated Ransomware
+Overview

+Human-operated ransomware refers to ransomware attacks in which the threat actors actively engage with their victims, manually compromising networks and deploying ransomware.
+Examples include Ryuk, Maze, and REvil.
+These attacks often result in higher ransom demands and cause significant damage to targeted organizations.
+Exploitation: Storing and Structuring Data
+Overview

+Effectively storing and structuring data is essential for efficient analysis and exploitation of threat intelligence.
+Proper data storage and organization enable analysts to quickly identify patterns, trends, and relationships in the data.
+Key Concepts

+    Data storage solutions: databases, data lakes, data warehouses Structuring data: normalization, indexing, data schemas
+    Leveraging structured data formats: STIX, TAXII, MISP

+Analysis: Logical Fallacies and Cognitive Biases Overview

+Logical fallacies and cognitive biases can affect the accuracy and reliability of threat intelligence analysis.
+Identifying and mitigating these biases helps ensure that intelligence is objective, comprehensive, and actionable.
+Key Concepts

+    Common logical fallacies: hasty generalization, false cause, confirmation bias Cognitive biases: anchoring, availability bias, groupthink
+    Mitigation strategies: critical thinking, peer review, diverse perspectives

+Analysis: Exploring Hypotheses
+Overview

+Hypothesis exploration is a critical step in the analysis process, enabling analysts to consider multiple explanations for observed activity and identify the most likely scenarios.
+Key Concepts

+    Formulating hypotheses based on available data and intelligence Evaluating hypotheses using evidence, logic, and reasoning Updating and refining hypotheses as new information becomes available

+Analysis: Different Types of Analysis
+Overview

+There are various types of analysis that can be used to examine and interpret threat intelligence, each with its strengths and limitations.
+Choosing the appropriate analysis method depends on the nature of the problem and the available data.
+Key Concepts

+    Descriptive analysis: summarizing and describing data
+    Diagnostic analysis: identifying causes and relationships
+    Predictive analysis: forecasting future events and trends Prescriptive analysis: recommending courses of action

+ACH for Intrusions
+Overview

+Analysis of Competing Hypotheses (ACH) is a structured analytic technique that helps analysts evaluate multiple hypotheses for observed intrusions, eliminating biases and ensuring a rigorous analysis process.
+Key Concepts

+    Identifying and listing competing hypotheses
+    Collecting evidence and evaluating its relevance to each hypothesis Assessing the consistency of each hypothesis with the evidence Identifying the most likely hypothesis based on the evidence

+Activity Groups and Diamond Model for Clusters Overview

+Activity groups are collections of related threat actors or campaigns, while the Diamond Model is a framework for analyzing and categorizing threat activity based on four key components: adversary, capability, infrastructure, and victim.
+Key Concepts

+    Defining activity groups based on shared TTPs, objectives, or other factors Using the Diamond Model to analyze and visualize threat activity Identifying clusters of related activity within and across activity groups

+  TOPIC-5: Logical Fallacies and Cognitive Biases; Dissemination: Tactical; Dissemination: Operational; Dissemination: Strategic; Case Study: APT10 and Cloud Hopper; A Specific Intelligence Requirement: Attribution; Case Study: Lazarus Group
+Logical Fallacies and Cognitive Biases
+Overview

+Logical fallacies and cognitive biases can affect the accuracy and reliability of threat intelligence analysis.
+Identifying and mitigating these biases helps ensure that intelligence is objective, comprehensive, and actionable.
+Key Concepts

+    Common logical fallacies: hasty generalization, false cause, confirmation bias Cognitive biases: anchoring, availability bias, groupthink
+    Mitigation strategies: critical thinking, peer review, diverse perspectives

+Dissemination: Tactical
+Overview

+Tactical dissemination involves sharing threat intelligence at a technical level, focusing on indicators of compromise (IOCs), tactics, techniques, and procedures (TTPs) to help security teams detect, prevent, and respond to threats.
+Key Concepts

+    Types of tactical intelligence: IOCs, malware signatures, behavioral patterns Communication channels: email, threat intelligence platforms, automated feeds Integrating tactical intelligence into security tools and processes

+Dissemination: Operational
+Overview

+Operational dissemination focuses on sharing threat intelligence that informs mid-level decision-makers about ongoing campaigns, threat actor groups, and their objectives, helping organizations prioritize resources and defenses.
+Key Concepts

+    Types of operational intelligence: campaign overviews, threat actor profiles, trends and patterns Communication channels: briefings, reports, internal presentations
+    Aligning operational intelligence with organizational goals and risk management

+Dissemination: Strategic
+Overview

+Strategic dissemination involves sharing high-level threat intelligence with senior decision-makers, focusing on the broader threat landscape, emerging risks, and long-term trends to guide strategic planning and investment decisions.
+Key Concepts

+    Types of strategic intelligence: threat landscape assessments, geopolitical analysis, technology trends Communication channels: executive briefings, whitepapers, external publications Aligning strategic intelligence with business objectives and risk appetite

+Case Study: APT10 and Cloud Hopper
+Overview

+APT10 is a Chinese state-sponsored threat actor group known for its global cyber-espionage campaign called Cloud Hopper.
+The group targeted managed service providers (MSPs) to gain access to their clients' networks, stealing sensitive data and intellectual property.
+A Specific Intelligence Requirement: Attribution Overview

+Attribution is the process of determining the identity, origin, or motivations of a threat actor behind a cyber attack.
+Accurate attribution can be challenging but can provide valuable insights for organizations and help inform response strategies.
+Key Concepts

+    Challenges of attribution: false flags, shared infrastructure, lack of direct evidence Indicators of attribution: TTPs, language, geopolitical context Balancing the value of attribution against the resources required to achieve it

+Case Study: Lazarus Group
+Overview

+The Lazarus Group is a North Korean state-sponsored threat actor known for its involvement in high-profile cyber attacks, including the Sony Pictures breach in 2014 and the WannaCry ransomware attack in 2017.
+The group has targeted various sectors, focusing on financial gain, espionage, and disruption.
+Key Concepts

+    Notable campaigns and attacks attributed to the Lazarus Group Tactics, techniques, and procedures (TTPs) employed by the group Implications of the Lazarus Group's activities for organizations and the broader threat landscape